dragonfax/mastodon-terraform/README.md

 If you have issues with this, just start/stop the instance after a day and then `terraform apply`, again, to get the route53 DNS updated (double-tap rule).

 You can always stop the instance, in the meantime, to save the money while you wait.

+### Creating Accounts

+You can also create your account from the host with\
+`/usr/local/bin/docker-compose exec web tootctl accounts create <usernmae> --email=<email> --confirmed --role Owner`

 ## Time To Quit?